 Meet New Friends and Take Some Photos at Local Spots!

 Get on the street, take some selfies with your costumes, and hit the catwalk that is the streets around Shibuya Scramble Crossing, perhaps you might even get asked to take photos with a passersby!
 During the Halloween season, even strangers can talk freely to admire each other’s costumes or share a group photo.

 Because it is not an organized parade, you can go freely wherever you want, passing many people in costumes.
 But if you want to hang out, you may want to refrain from drinking alcohol in public as they have banned alcoholic drinks in public for Halloween in 2019, so go to some privately organized Halloween Parties or night entertainment institutions such as an Izakaya (Japanese bar) or something of the like.

 Get Dressed for the Season!

 If you are not a vivid cosplayer who can make costumes yourself, you can put together some of your clothes to look fancy or buy them in Tokyo!
-Shibuya is a shopping centre for fashion, so many stores offer costumes just for the season.
+Shibuya is a shopping center for fashion, so many stores offer costumes just for the season.

 Recommended places for buying right on Halloween are Shibuya 109 and MEGA Don Quijote Shibuya.
-While Shibuya 109 offers FREE changing spaces for everyone for limited number of rooms, MEGA Don Quijote Shibuya only allows you to change in the dressing rooms if you purchase at the store!
+While Shibuya 109 offers FREE changing spaces for everyone for a limited number of rooms, MEGA Don Quijote Shibuya only allows you to change in the dressing rooms if you purchase at the store!
 So keep your receipt for Don Quijote just in case that you want to change back to your casual clothes, and do it before the store's closing time!